Knitting Multistability: Testing

 \section{Testing}

 Rib, garter, and jersey samples were tested on an Instron tensile testing machine with boundaries fixed by a set of hook grips previously described \cite{sanchez2023knitting}.
-Samples with complex curvature are point-loaded in order to observe multistability.
-This is accomplished by gluing a 5mm x 15 mm acrylic tab to each sample using Loctite 416 instant adhesive.
+Samples with complex curvature are point-loaded in order to isolate and observe local deformation defining multistability.
+Point loading is accomplished by gluing a 5mm x 15 mm acrylic tab to each sample using Loctite 416 instant adhesive.
 The stiff acrylic tabs allow force to be transferred from the textile sample back to the load cell, allowing us to measure negative forces.

 All samples are loaded and unloaded at 10 mm/min.
 The rib, garter and jersey samples are cycled three times, up to 25N, 15N , and 15 N (Fig. \ref{si_fig:time-displacement}).
 The samples with complex geometry (i.e., \textit{Step}, \textit{Windmill}, \textit{H-shaped}) are loaded through a single cycle up to 10N.